KoukatsuMahoutsukai/ultimate-splinterlands-bot-v2-docker/README.md

 <br>

-`docker container run -it -d koukatsumahoutsukai/ultimate-splinterlands-bot-v2`
+`docker container run -d koukatsumahoutsukai/ultimate-splinterlands-bot-v2`

 -detached so that container keeps on running